 This is the “Best of Solo Travel” resource page.

 Solo travel is an experience like none other.
-It allows you to enjoy a place on your own terms – without the distractions or schedule of others.
+It allows you to enjoy a destination on your own terms – without the distractions or schedule of others.
 It gives you time for contemplation and personal growth.

 Over on the “Travel Alone – where and how” resource page, you’ll find posts about solo travel safety, how to travel alone tips and suggestions of the best places to travel alone.